priyatam/pie/posts/recipes.md

 ## What are recipes ?

-Functions in recipes.py, rendered in your mustache template.
+Functions in recipes/*, rendered in your mustache template.
-> Here's the hello_world recipe saying something,
+> Here's the hello_world from recipes/default.py recipe saying something,